mruizglz/rpi-buildroot-lab/docs/rpi-tutorial.rst

 ^^^^^^^^^
 Cross Compiler, linker, and libraries to be  built to compile our embedded application

-- Toolchain type (Buildroot toolchain).
-The Embedded system will be compiled with tools integrated  into Buildroot
+- Toolchain type (Buildroot toolchain): The Embedded Linux System will be compiled with tools integrated  into Buildroot
 - Custom toolchain vendor name: buildroot
 - C library  glibc  Library    containing the typical C  libraries used in  Linux    environments   (stdlib, stdio,   etc)              |
-- Kernel Headers    Same as kernel being   built
+- Kernel Headers: same as kernel being built
 - Custom Kernel Headers  Series:   6.6.x
-- Binutils Version     binutils 2.41           Binutils contains  tools to manage    the binary files obtained in the   compilation of   the different     applications
+- Binutils Version: 2.41 .Binutils contains  tools to manage    the binary files obtained in the   compilation of   the different     applications
-- GCC  compiler Version     gcc 13.x   GCC tools version to be installed
+- GCC  compiler Version:gcc 13.x   GCC tools version to be installed
-- Enable C++ support    Yes   Including support for C++ programming,      compiling, and    linking.
+- Enable C++ support:    Yes.
+Including support for C++ programming,      compiling, and    linking.
-- Build cross gdb for the host   yes Includes the  support for GDB.
+- Build cross gdb for the host: Yes.
+Includes the  support for GDB.
 - Add Python support
-- GDB debugger version      gdb 14.x
+- GDB debugger version: gdb 14.x

 Build options
 ^^^^^^^^^^^^^